 You can pass the physical and written exams with flying colors.
 But the firefighter interviews are where you actually earn your chance at the job.

-Many of the questions during an interview may seem rhetorical or too easy, but the truth is that the exact wording of your answers aren’t the only thing that matters: how you answer, how composed you are, and how excellent your communication skills are also crucial elements.
+Many of the questions during an interview may seem rhetorical or too easy, but the truth is that the exact wording of your answers isn’t the only thing that matters: how you answer, how composed you are, and how excellent your communication skills are also crucial elements.